I enjoy trying various skin care treatments and giving my opinion on them.

 You may be asking yourself if you could save yourself the time and money by using an exfoliating scrub to remove dead, dull layers of skin at home.
 While using exfoliating cleansers and scrubs are great, and often recommended by dermatologists, as a good way to maintain smooth skin at home, investing in a microdermabrasion will get you the results you want faster, and will last longer than at-home cleansing.

 Below are just some of the benefits of microdermabrasion:

 Better skin tone

 Improved skin color/clarity

 Most treatments take as little as 30 minutes to complete so it’s a fast, convenient way to feel rejuvenated and see improvement without having to make a big time commitment.

-In addition, the treatment is a “kick off” of sorts to helping your skin produce more collagen.
+In addition, the treatment is a “kick-off” of sorts to help your skin produce more collagen.
 Skin that produces more collagen, will have a fuller complexion, leaving you with renewed skin surface that you will likely find not only soft to the touch, but noticeably brighter when you look into the mirror.

 The best part of a microderm?
 The accompanying facial massage and relaxing atmosphere that many patients are privy to during the treatment.
 You will leave your appointment feeling refreshed and relaxed!

 As with most any procedure, there are always some risks to keep in mind.
 Microdermabrasion is a much lower-risk treatment than many other skin treatments like dermabrasion or chemical peels so it’s a great option for beginners or those looking for results but not looking for a big risk.

 Nevertheless, below are a few things to keep in mind as you consider making your next microderm appointment: